 - 2015/11: TTEthernet (SAE AS6802) and time-triggered communication (eg. using IEEE1588) supported in RTaW-Pegase.
-This technical paper to be presented at ERTS2016 studies the interactions between the different classes of traffic in TTEthernet.
+This technical paper presented at ERTS2016 studies the interactions between the different classes of traffic in TTEthernet.

 - 2015/08: RTaW and ONERA (the French Aerospace Lab) sign a scientific partnership in the field of timing verification for Ethernet networks.
 We are thrilled to strengthen our 5+ years collaboration with ONERA.

 - 2015/04: “Timing verification of automotive Ethernet networks: what can we expect from simulation?“, study co-authored with Daimler Cars presented at the SAE World Congress, Detroit, USA, April 21-23, 2015.
 Slides are available here.
 See also the follow-up paper presented at ERTS2016.